Last updated 4/18/22

-Generally, those approaching you about a “quick” repair, often state how much they appreciate your kindness, and how they would be, ever-so grateful (which translates to: you’re doing it for free, right?) if you would fix this tiny, little thing for them.
+Generally, those approaching you about a “quick” repair, often state how much they will appreciate your kindness, and how they would be, ever-so-grateful (which translates to you’re doing it for free, right?) if you would fix this tiny, little thing for them.
 If you’re very lucky, one will pronounce (proudly): I’d love to give you $5.00 for the glue.
-After all, they are your friend, family or neighbor (who lives two blocks over and you’ve never met before).
+After all, they are your friend, family, or neighbor (who lives two blocks over and you’ve never met before).
 Why wouldn’t you want to help them out?
+It will only take you five minutes, after all.

 Related Web Pages